| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Johnson, R. A. and Wichern, D. W. (1988) Applied multivariate statistical analysis.
 Prentice-Hall, Inc., Upper Saddle River, NJ, USA, 6 ed.

 Percentages of households having various facilities and appliances in East Jerusalem Arab areas, by quarters of the town.
-The average percentages in each quarter indicate the standard of living of that area and the average percentage of each facility or appliance its over-all prevalence.
+The average percentages in each quarter indicate the standard of living of that area and the average percentage of each facility or appliance indicates its overall prevalence.

 The format is: